 Generally, a crisis entails one or more of the following:

 Group themes and times vary, please see the listing of Groups and Workshops for information.
 To get further information about a group, please contact the group leader(s).
-To sign up for a group you will need to schedule an assessment appointment with the leader of the therapy group of interest.
+To sign up for some of our groups you will need to schedule an assessment appointment with the leader of the therapy group of interest.
 Our receptionist can help to get this scheduled.

 If you belong to one of the above groups and would like assistance in determining the resources that would best meet your needs, we would be happy to help.
 Call us for information.

 Counseling & Psychological Services is located on the second floor of the Student Health Center.
 This is just northeast of "Library Circle" (at 1 Plaza Avenue).
 To arrange an appointment, come to our reception office located in room 205 or call us at (707) 826-3236.

 Counseling & Psychological Services